iconix/rc-webrev/src/content/blog/rc-batchviz.md

 ---
-title: '"batches of batch": visualizing RC interests'
+title: 'batches of batch: visualizing RC interests'
 pubDate: 2025-01-07T00:00:00-05:00
 description: 'in which many words are used to explain a small, ml-based data visualization'
 author: 'Nadja Rhodes'